ShipChain/python-common/README.md

 The `json_asserter` fixture exposes several methods for testing specific HTTP Status codes as well as a class for building consistent entity references that must be found within the responses.

+#### Usage with application/vnd.api+json

+This is the default when utilizing the `json_asserter`.
+If the response does not conform to the [JSON Api standard](https://jsonapi.org/), the assertions will fail.

 ##### Asserting Error Responses

 To assert that a given response must have an error status, there are several 400-level response methods.
 With the